Blog

 If you truly feel that you must emphasize or share a key aspect of your profile that would render your application incomplete if omitted, write a very brief piece about it.
 Keep in mind that by submitting an optional essay, you are requiring the already overtaxed admissions readers to do additional work on your application, so avoid being overly verbose or sharing more information than is truly necessary.
 You must ensure that the admissions committee’s extra time and effort are truly warranted.
 If you feel you might have a reason to submit this additional essay, consider downloading a free copy of our mbaMission Optional Essays Guide, in which we offer detailed advice on when and how best to take advantage of the optional essay (along with multiple sample essays).

-Essay 4: Optional Diversity, Equity & Inclusion essay (500 words maximum) – At the Foster School of Business, we embrace diversity as one of the foundations of both successful business strategy and a world-class educational experience.
+At the Foster School of Business, we embrace inclusion and belonging as two of the foundations of both successful business strategy and a world-class educational experience.
 We share the University’s dedication to promoting the understanding and appreciation of human differences, and the constructive expression of ideas.
-We welcome you to share some of the ways you have practiced inclusion, promoted equity or supported the advancement of underrepresented groups.
+We welcome you to share some of the ways you have practiced inclusion and promoted belonging.

-Diversity, equity, and inclusion are inarguably important, and ubiquitous, topics these days in business school essay questions, so we are not surprised to see that Foster asks its candidates to address them, though we are a bit surprised that the query is presented as an optional essay (and the second optional essay, at that).
+Business schools are committed to creating a diverse student body in which everyone’s ideas and viewpoint are not just heard but also considered.
+Thus, we are not surprised to see that Foster asks its candidates to describe their firsthand experience with collaboration and inclusivity, though we are a bit surprised that the query is presented as an optional essay (and the second optional essay, at that).
 If you have something meaningful or impressive to offer in response to this prompt, we definitely encourage you to share it with the admissions committee, but on the flip side, do not feel obligated to write this optional essay for fear that not doing so will make you look insensitive or apathetic.
 You are far better off skipping this essay entirely than trying to force or embellish a weak story that will not ultimately contribute anything positive or compelling to your application.

 The past few years have certainly offered a multitude of opportunities for people to “show up” for others who are different from them, such as by participating in or even organizing a protest or march, or by speaking up or stepping in when an individual was being harassed or marginalized in some way.
-Foster wants to know how you act on your values and ideals within this context, so you need to go beyond just sharing why you believe “practic[ing] inclusion, promot[ing] equity or support[ing] the advancement of underrepresented groups” is important and describe your actual behaviors and actions.
+Foster wants to know how you act on your values and ideals within this context, so you need to go beyond just sharing why you believe practicing inclusion and promoting belonging is important.
+Therefore, be sure to describe your actual behaviors and actions.
 Fully illustrating and exemplifying the “how” element is crucial for this essay to be its most effective.
 Because the school places no restrictions on the environment in which your experience(s) occurred, be sure to consider all the areas of your life (personal, community, professional) to uncover your strongest examples.

-To learn more about the essays for other top business schools, visit our MBA Essay Tips and Examples Resources Page.
+To learn more about the essays for other top business schools, visit our MBA Essay Tips and Examples page.

 onTrack by mbaMission